-Prior to construction, the Permanent Project Corridor will be cleared where necessary according to the pre-construction ground-clearing specifications (above).
+Prior to construction, the Permanent Project Corridor will be cleared where necessary according to the pre-construction ground-clearing specifications (identified above).
 Where HDD is employed, no soil disturbance or vegetation clearing will occur except where the HDD is less than 15 feet deep (generally extending approximately 60 feet from the edge of HDD setup areas in the direction of the HDD installation).
-Post-construction, the Permanent Project Corridor will be permanently stabilized in accordance with the EPSC Plan.
+Post- construction, the Permanent Project Corridor will be permanently stabilized in accordance with the EPSC Plan.

-As described in Section 3.0, a large portion of the Permanent Project Corridor is proposed to be located within actively maintained road and railway ROWs (Clear Zones).
-Existing vegetation management practices employed by others will take precedence over TDI-NE vegetation management requirements unless such practices by others are discontinued or insufficient so as to prevent a hazard to the operation of the Project.
+As described below in Section 3.0, a large portion of the Permanent Project Corridor is proposed to be located within actively maintained road and railway ROWs (Clear Zones).
+Existing vegetation management practices established by those other entities will take precedence over TDI-NE vegetation management requirements described here unless such practices by others are discontinued or insufficient so as to prevent a hazard to the operation of the Project.

-To the extent not addressed through these existing management practices, the 12-foot-wide Permanent Project Corridor (centered on the underground transmission cables) will be managed as needed during the life of the Project through a combination of mowing, brush-hogging, and selective clearing to limit the vegetation to shallow-rooted growth since deep roots could potentially impact the cable operation.
+To the extent not addressed through these existing management practices, a 12-foot-wide Permanent Project Corridor (centered on the underground transmission cables) will be managed as needed during the life of the Project through a combination of mowing, brush-hogging, and selective clearing to limit vegetation to shallow-rooted growth since deep roots could potentially impact the cable operation.
 This will require vegetation management at a frequency that prevents the establishment of large trees within the Permanent Project Corridor.
-Operation phase vegetation management of the Permanent Project Corridor may be completed with mechanized equipment (e.g., brush hog, mower), herbicide use, hand equipment, or a combination of methods.
+Operational phase vegetation management of the Permanent Project Corridor may be completed with mechanized equipment (e.g., brush hog, mower), herbicide use, hand equipment, or a combination of methods.
 It is expected that the Permanent Project Corridor will be managed primarily through mechanical means.
-No herbicide use is proposed beyond that which may be deemed necessary for NNIS management and in connection with the Ludlow Converter Station, as described in this document.
+No herbicide use is proposed beyond that which may be deemed necessary for non-native invasive species ("NNIS") management and in connection with the Ludlow Converter Station, as described in this document.